-Walk through into gallery 821 and/or gallery 824 and look around both where you will see works by the Impressionists, including this Berthe Morisot painting (above right) and works by Auguste Renoir.
+Walk through into gallery 821 and/or gallery 824 and look around both where you will see works by the Impressionists, including this Berthe Morisot painting (above right) and many large works by Auguste Renoir.

 From Gallery 821 go into Gallery 818 where you will see one of the Monet's discussed in class (thumbnail above in middle).
-Once Manet became friends with the Impressionists and they convinced him to begin painting outdoors, his palette changes dramatically.
-See two later paintings by Manet in this gallery, including the one above left where he painted Monet and Monet's family in their garden.
+Notice the Manet painting (above left) of Monet and Monet's family in their garden to see how his palette changed dramatically after the Impressionists convinced him to paint outdoors.